-Each interview includes two components.
-Firstly, a discussion about your experience and interests, motivations for a career in management consulting, and your understanding of EY Port Jackson Partners.
-Following this, there is a case study / problem solving component.
+- This typically involves a discussion about your experience and interests, motivations for a career in management consulting, and your understanding of EY Port Jackson Partners.

 PREPARING FOR YOUR INTERVIEWS

-We know that there is a daunting range of information about the best way to prepare for your case studies.
+We know there is a daunting range of information about the best way to prepare for your case studies.
 We encourage you to focus less on reciting a script or relying on a pre-researched framework, and more on engaging with the process and communicating and structuring your thoughts in a clear way.